Skip to main content

 There is no description available for this image (ID: 205489)

-Members of the House of Lords begin to check and change the Armed Forces Commissioner Bill at committee stage on Wednesday 19 March.
+Members of the House of Lords concluded line by line examination of the Armed Forces Commissioner Bill during the final day of committee stage on Monday 24 March.

 Line by line checks

-Members speaking on day one of committee stage have put forward amendments to the bill on subjects including:
+Members speaking on day one of committee stage put forward amendments (PDF) to the bill on subjects including:

 • welfare of service personnel